 The 11-inch handle provides a better reach, and the wider blade does make for quicker work.
 Not exactly crushing it, but still capable when it’s sub-zero outside.

 - Foam grip

 Snow Joe Brass Blade Ice Scraper

 The blade nicely conforms to the radius of your windshield and leaves a clean path every time.
 The only downside with a soft brass blade: You have to be careful not to accidentally kink or gouge the blade.
 Stow it in a safe place and it won’t let you down.

 Cofit Car Snow Brush

 There’s a nice foam grip, and the broom and scraper detach if you want to divide up the work with somebody.
-I kept this in my truck for a couple of weeks and found that even when extended from 31 inches to 39 inches, it didn’t reach up across the top of my windshield.
+I used this for a few weeks and found that when extended from 31 inches to 39 inches, it’s a perfect choice for a mid-size SUV or mini-van

 Snow Joe Telescoping Broom